naturalmechanics/Niarbyl/README.md

 Niarbyl Data Handling System
 ============================

-Investigations of the Atmosphere using Cansats
+Using the Scientific Data Exchange Notation

 1. Source / Inspiration of Codes